JuliaGPU/GPUArrays.jl/README.md

 [vector loads/stores](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/vectorloard.jl)

 Another of these cool features is [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
-It heavily relies on Julia's strength to specialize generic code an dispatching to a different implementations depending on the Array type.
+It heavily relies on Julia's strength to specialize generic code and dispatching to a different implementations depending on the Array type.
-We should be able to use ReverseDiff with GPUArrays!
-It'll be a bit of work, but the first [prototype](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/logreg.jl) looks already promising!
+Making this work with GPUArrays will be a bit more involved, but the first [prototype](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/logreg.jl) looks already promising!

 #### Main type: